 I'm a journalist who can produce, shoot, and edit.
 At Quartz, I focus on creating videos for social platforms like Facebook and YouTube.
-I went on a deep sea exploration with scientists trying to protect marine sanctuaries from oil exploration, and discovered the beauty of jellyfish.
-I've done stories about the neuroscience behind the Impossible Burger, microagressions, and Hallmark's amazing art collection.
+I went to Singapore to learn about the economic case for open borders.
+I was on a deep sea exploration with scientists trying to protect marine sanctuaries from oil exploration, and discovered the beauty of jellyfish.
+I did a story about Brazil's audacious plan to fight poverty with neuroscience.
 I explained NAFTA through shoes and avocados, how Trump's language can change our brains, and how our Trump jokes are changing the English language.
+I've also done stories about microagressions and Hallmark's amazing art collection.

 I can be useful without a camera.
 I’ve written about what it's like being an American tourist in North Korea, drones, rogue opposition researchers, a cartoonist who went from paper to pixels, election-season digital biopics, and churches in movie theaters.